Elderjs/docs/elderguide.com/elderjs.md

 ### Plugin Specification

-Plugins are a bundle of hooks with their own closure scope and `init()` function.
-Below is the default specification for a hook.
+Plugins are a bundle of hooks with their own closure scope based on the object that is returned by the `init()` function.
+This means that all hooks and shortcodes receive the plugin definition returned by the `init()` function and are able to store properties in that scope throughout the hook lifecycle.
+Below is the default specification for a plugin.

 ```javascript